 How it Works

-Zeer pots use a form of dormant evaporative cooling to wick warm temperatures up and out of the system.
-As heat rises from the contents of the pot, it condenses at the surface and is cooled by ambient air flow above.
+A Zeer pot is an evaporative cooler, it uses a form of dormant evaporative cooling to wick warm temperatures up and out of the system.
+As heat rises from the contents of the pot, it condenses at the surface and is cooled by ambient airflow above.

 The system can be scaled up to any size you want as long as the inner pot has a diameter a few inches smaller than the outer pot.
 Here’s an example of the required materials for a 10-inch outside diameter system: